tshepang/seaplane/docs/CONTRIBUTING.md

 components.

 ```
-$ just cli-ci
+$ just ci-cli
   .. run CLI test suite

-$ just sdk-ci
+$ just ci-sdk
   .. run SDK test suite
 ```

 All of these run the full gamut of tests, even doc tests, clippy, and rustfmt.
 Other recipes exist for smaller or more targeted operations.

 To see the full list of recipes use `just` by itself:

 ```
 $ just
 Available recipes:
     audit              # Run cargo-audit to scan for vulnerable crates
     ci                 # Run the full CI suite (only runs for your native os/arch!)
-    cli-ci                         # Run the CI suite for the CLI (only runs for your native os/arch!)
+    ci-cli             # Run the CI suite for the CLI (only runs for your native os/arch!)
-    clippy CRATE='' FEATURES=''    # Run clippy and with warnings denied
-    git-shortsha                   # Get the short SHA commit for HEAD
-    rustfmt CRATE='seaplane'       # Format code using rustfmt
-    rustfmt-check CRATE='seaplane' # Check if rustfmt would make changes
-    sdk-ci                         # Run the CI suite for the SDK (only runs for your native os/arch!)
+    ci-sdk             # Run the CI suite for the SDK (only runs for your native os/arch!)
+    doc MANIFEST='seaplane-sdk/rust/Cargo.toml' $RUSTDOCFLAGS="-D warnings" # Build documentation
+    fmt                # Format the code
+    fmt-check          # Check if code formatter would make changes
+    fmt-check-cli      # Check if code formatter would make changes to the CLI
+    fmt-check-sdk-rust # Check if code formatter would make changes to the Rust SDK
+    fmt-cli            # Format the CLI code
+    fmt-sdk-rust       # Format the Rust SDK code
+    lint               # Run all checks and lints
+    lint-cli           # Run all lint hecks against the Rust SDK
+    lint-sdk-rust      # Run all lint hecks against the Rust SDK
+    package-nightly    # Create a nightly CLI release package (latest commit)
+    package-release    # Create a CLI release package (latest 'cli-v*' tag)
     setup              # Install all needed components and tools
+    spell-check
+    test-rust MANIFEST='seaplane-sdk/rust/Cargo.toml' FEATURES='' $RUSTFLAGS='-D warnings' # Run basic integration and unit tests
+    test-doc MANIFEST='seaplane-sdk/rust/Cargo.toml' # Run documentation tests
-    test-api CRATE='seaplane'      # Run API tests using a mock HTTP server
+    test-rust-api MANIFEST='seaplane-sdk/rust/Cargo.toml' $RUSTFLAGS='-D warnings' # Run API tests using a mock HTTP server
-    test-docs CRATE='seaplane'     # Ensure documentation builds
-    test-ui                        # Run UI tests
+    test-ui $RUSTFLAGS='-D warnings' # Run UI tests
+    todos              # List 'TODO:' items
+    todos-in-branch    # List TODO items in current branch only
     update-licenses    # Update all third party licenses
 ```

 If you've made changes to any of the `Cargo.toml` files it's probably a good idea to also update